thomasclarke1969/documentation/guide/android/authentication.md

 To manage your authentication keys please visit the [dashboard](/dashboard/account/auth).

 ##Step 2 - Start the Authentication process
-Once connected, the 'onConnectionConnected()' method will be called, at which time you should call the 'authenticate()' method on the `layerClient`.
+Once connected, the `onConnectionConnected()` method will be called, at which time you should call the 'authenticate()' method on the `layerClient`.

 ```java
  @Override